scala/docs.scala-lang/_overviews/scala3-book/functional-programming.md

 ### Using a `for` expression

-Another common solution is to use a `for` expression — i.e., the `for`/`yield` combination that was shown earlier in this Overview.
+Another common solution is to use a `for` expression — i.e., the `for`/`yield` combination that was shown earlier in this book.
 For instance, imagine that you want to convert three strings to integer values, and then add them together.
 This is how you do that with a `for` expression and `makeInt`:

 ```scala
 val y = for